 By listing a spare room in your home to a lodger, you can make up to £7,500 a year tax-free, as per the government’s Rent a Room Scheme.
 The scheme outlines that you can let out as much of your home as you want, with the exemption being automatic if you earn less than the threshold – Jasmine writes about it here in more detail.

 Depending on your space and preferences, you’ll need to decide what kind of housemate you’re looking for – could you manage a permanent co-resident, who freely uses common areas like the living room and kitchen, or would you prefer short-term visitors who simply need a pillow to lay their heads on at the end of the day?

 cover the whole of the UK and are ideal platforms for advertising your room for a lodger.

-- Airbnb currently dominates the global market for vacation rentals, and would be a good place to register your spare room for occasional holidaymakers.
+- Airbnb currently dominates the global market for vacation rentals, and would be a good place to list your spare room for occasional holidaymakers.

 Claiming expenses to save on tax

 If you take hosting on Airbnb seriously you may make more than the £7,500 tax threshold, so you’ll need to look at claiming some expenses to bring that income down, Airbnbhosting have some good ideas for this, namely:

 - your utility bills (gas, water and electricity)